 Recently, I was involved in covering one of the busiest maternities in a premier public teaching and referral hospital in Nairobi.

-There were over 50 deliveries including nearly 30 caesarean sections.
+Amid the flooding and awful weather, there were over 50 deliveries including nearly 30 caesarean sections.

 An interesting statistic was that, nearly 50 per cent of the women in labour had been induced.
 Majority of whom was because they had passed their “due date”.
 Still in the triage room, a very large number of women presented with concerns about having passed their due date.